Funding and Awards

 (Granted upon admittance to the program; every accepted candidate receives this award.)
 Upon acceptance to the Creative Writing Master of Fine Arts Program, each writer is granted a Constance Rooke Scholarship.
 This scholarship provides each writer with a total of $12,000 in funding over a two-year period, which is the duration of the program.
 In year one of study, a writer receives $6,000, and in year two of study, an additional $6,000.
 In both years of study, the $6,000 is allocated at the beginning of each semester (Fall, Winter and Spring/Summer) in lump sums of $2,000.
 While this funding does cover a good deal of tuition, it does not cover all expenses.

 The McClelland & Stewart Ltd. Scholarship

 Every year, one incoming writer is awarded The McClelland & Stewart Ltd. Scholarship.
-The recipient is selected by the program’s director and core faculty (who also decide who will be admitted to the program), and all writers accepted into the program are considered for this award.
+The recipient is selected by the program’s coordinator and core faculty (who also decide who will be admitted to the program), and all writers accepted into the program are considered for this award.
 (Again, there is no formal application.)
 This scholarship has been generously donated by McClelland & Stewart Ltd. and the award amount is $2,500.00, allocated on a yearly basis.